The History Undergraduate Society (HUgS)

 HUgS is for Carleton University students who are History majors/minors or just love history!
 It’s a social group for those who are enthusiastic about history and want to talk and mingle with other like-minded history buffs.
 Regular “HUgS and Tea” events for laid back evenings allow you the opportunity to discuss your essays and class work and your historical interests in general with our HUgS executives, professors, and fellow history fanatics.
 Get involved with YOUR History department and find your place at Carleton.

 Max is the co-president of the History Undergraduate Society for the 2016/2017 year.
 He is currently in his third year of undergraduate studies here at Carleton.
 Aside from Max’s History major he also has a minor in Greek and Roman studies, as well as Medieval and Early Modern Studies.
 He loves to talk history, especially contemplating the true causes of the Western Roman Empire’s downfall (It was aliens).

-Liv is in her second year of History studies here at Carleton, and this is her first year as a HUgS executive.
+Liv is in her third year of History studies here at Carleton, and this is her second year as a HUgS executive.
 She spends much of her time reading great works such as: Plato’s Republic, Hobbes’ Leviathan, and the classic “See Spot Run.”
 When Liv isn’t working on her reprisal of Marcus Aurelius’ Meditations, you can find her jauntily catching butterflies in the quad.

 Kate is a History undergraduate student in her final year here at Carleton.
 As an aspiring medievalist she explores such tremendous topics as the amazing architecture, mesmerizing manuscripts, loving literature, and fantastic food of the Middle Ages.
 Catch her at HUgS meet-ups talking about her cat’s latest escapades or by the river hanging out with the local wildlife.